top of page

 International covers of His Dark Materials

-Previously I've looked at the progression of Philip Pullman's Northern Lights through editions in the UK, and then in the US (where it is known as The Golden Compass).
+Previously I've looked at the progression of Philip Pullman's His Dark Materials trilogy, through its many editions, firstly in its native UK arket, and then in the US market.

 Today I'm going to look at some of the history of how the book has appeared in non-English-language versions.

-First, I think it's worth recapping at the top what books exist in the wider His Dark Materials publication history and what years each came out in its native territory:
+First, I think it's worth recapping at the top what books exist in the His Dark Materials publication history and what years each came out in the UK to help contextualise what we'll see other markets doing in this post.

 Lyra’s Oxford* 2003